-- ZSK representative: Representative of the Root Zone Maintainer, which maintains the Root Zone Signing Keys. - External Witness (EW): The EW is not affiliated with ICANN and is present at a ceremony to observe and attest that the ceremony has been executed as described by the ceremony script.
+ZSK representative: Representative of the root zone maintainer, which maintains the Root Zone Signing Keys.

+External witness (EW): The EW is not affiliated with ICANN and is present at a ceremony to observe and attest that the ceremony has been executed as described by the ceremony script.

-- Staff Witness (SW): The SW is affiliated with PTI or ICANN and observes a ceremony and attests to whether the ceremony has been performed as described in the ceremony script. - Third-Party Auditor: Similar to the external witness, the auditor is not affiliated with ICANN and observes the ceremony to attest that it has been executed as described by the ceremony script.
+Staff witness (SW): The SW is affiliated with PTI or ICANN and observes a ceremony and attests to whether the ceremony has been performed as described in the ceremony script.

+Third-party auditor: Similar to the EW, the auditor is not affiliated with ICANN and observes the ceremony to attest that it has been executed as described by the ceremony script.
 This role is associated with the party performing the SOC 3 audit.